IanAragonSaenz/Stuff-Trading-App/README.md

     * User should display the relative timestamp for each message "8m", "7h"
     * The users can message each other.
 * Messages
-    * User can see the chats and messages he has.
+    * User can see the chats and messages.
 * UserSettings
     * User can change his name
     * User can change his password